Future Education Trends for 2023 & Beyond

 4. Social Media and the Educator's Tool Kit

 Kids are spending more time than ever on the Internet, specifically social media.
-So harness that and use it for good.
+So harness that and use it for good, and engage with students' unique learning styles in the process!
 Sites like Twitter and Facebook are great platforms for finding and sharing information.
 When students are taught how to identify legitimate information — and how to weed out prank sites and fake news — they'll be better researchers and better equipped to use these platforms in the future.
 Social media can also offer students and teachers the opportunity to interact outside the classroom.

 However, we're not suggesting educators share their personal information with students.
 Teachers who form a separate "work" identity online can hold virtual "office hours" to discuss homework and help students on projects they may be struggling with.
 Teachers can also set up classroom group pages and threads for students to work together on projects.
 The collaborative nature of social media lends itself to great classroom applications, but there's more to it than that.
 By teaching students the positive power of social media, you can also include instruction and guidance toward avoiding the negative aspects of social media, such as cyberbullying.

 5. Impact of Facilities on Learning